luckyhandler/luckyhandler.github.io/index.md

 ## Bachelor Thesis

 Android app for sharing guerrilla prose, a short inspirational text in combination with an image
-- conception / programming / testing of a PHP backend (with Laravel / Nginx on Raspberry Pi)
+- Conception / programming / testing of a PHP backend (with Laravel / Nginx on Raspberry Pi)
-- conception / programming / testing of Android app with RESTful interface to  Flickr API / own server
+- Conception / programming / testing of Android app with RESTful interface to  Flickr API / own server
 - RESTless services
 - Custom Views
 - Asynchronous Server communication